 Visit Ross Fisher’s site for more on this “p cubed” mental model.

 THE CURSE OF POWERPOINT

-When we feel the need to do this introduction to presentation theory, it is in large part due to the common misuse of supportive media, ie slides, be it powerpoint or keynote.
+When we feel the need to do this introduction to presentation theory, it is in large part due to the common misuse of slides.
 A few words about that.

 The visuals of Powerpoint and Keynote have taken over as the main product of many presentations.

-We have all suffered through talks where the speaker read out slides like a manuscript, sometimes reading the content verbatim, or used impossible-to-read text, bullet points and detailed tables, graphs and front pages from articles.
+We have all suffered through talks where the speaker used slides like a manuscript, sometimes reading the content verbatim, or used impossible-to-read text, bullet points and detailed tables, graphs and front pages from articles.

 Used this way, slides effectively work AGAINST your presentation.
 We often refer to it as being “killed by powerpoint”.

 This was never the intention.
 It’s called a talk for a reason.
 Your talk is NOT your slides.

-Put more than a few words on a slide and people will drown out your voice as they hear themselves read the text (or try to understand a graphic).
-You lose them.
+Put more than a few words on a slide and people will drown out your voice as they hear themselves read the text or try to understand a graph.
+You effectively lose their attention.